kubowania/space-invaders/README.md

 # space-invaders
 A vanilla JavaScript game with HTML and CSS

-This walkthrogh has been updated.
-PLease see the newest version of the full walkthrough [here](https://youtu.be/3Nz4Yp7Y_uA)
+This walkthrough has been updated.
+Please see the newest version of the full walkthrough [here](https://youtu.be/3Nz4Yp7Y_uA)

 I have kept the styling at a bare miniumum for you to go wild and make it your own.
 Please tag me as I would LOVE to see your game!!!